hoangduytran/blender-manual/manual/physics/cloth/introduction.rst

           Cloth example.

-Once Cloth physics have been added to a mesh, a Cloth :doc:`modifier </modeling/modifiers/index>` will be added to the object's modifier stack.
+Once Cloth physics have been added to a mesh, a :doc:`/modeling/modifiers/physics/cloth` will be added to the object's modifier stack.
 As a modifier then, it can interact with other modifiers, such as *Armature* and *Smooth*.
 In these cases, the ultimate shape of the mesh is computed in accordance with the order of the modifier stack.